 Tips for building your email marketing list

 Don’t buy email lists.
 Many email marketing companies (including Mailchimp) have a strict, permission-based policy when it comes to email addresses, which means that sending to purchased lists is prohibited.
-Instead, concentrate on encouraging folks to opt into receiving messages from you.
-You could offer a discount on your customers' first orders when they sign up to your email list via a custom signup form.
+Instead, concentrate on encouraging folks to opt into receiving messages from you by using lead magnets.
+You could offer a discount on your customers' first orders when they sign up for your email list via a custom signup form.
 Or maybe you can offer new subscribers free shipping on their next order—or give them a chance to win a prize when they join your list.
 Here are some more tips to help you build an email list.

 Be aware of national (and international) email regulations.
-Make sure you adhere to any applicable laws in your area, like the CAN-SPAM Act in the United States, the Canadian Anti-Spam Law (CASL), or the General Data Protection Regulation (GDPR) in the European Union for the treatment of personal information.
+Make sure you adhere to any legal requirements and applicable laws in your area when sending automated emails, like the CAN-SPAM Act in the United States, the Canadian Anti-Spam Law (CASL), or the General Data Protection Regulation (GDPR) in the European Union for the treatment of personal information.
 The regulations are based on both your location and the location of your subscribers, and it’s your responsibility to know which laws apply to you.
 Here's more advice on avoiding email spam filters.

 Use email to have a conversation with your customers.
 Email is a great marketing tool, but it can help your business in other ways, too.
 Consider taking the occasional break from your regular marketing content to send out surveys, tell you customers how much you appreciate them after buying from you, following up after an abandoned cart, or just say hello.
 Not only does it give your audience a chance to provide you with valuable feedback, but it also allows them to get more insight into the person behind the business.